makrai/notes/zhang20-winoWhy-acl.md

 * downstream tasks like question answering (Lin+ 2019), dialogue system (Zhou+ 2018), reading comprehension (Wang+ 2018), and pronoun coreference resolution (Levesque+ 2012)
-* solve WSC questions in an
+* solve WSC questions in an unsupervised way by leveraging either
-  * unsupervised way by leveraging either search engines (Emami+ 2018), linguistic knowledge (Zhang+ 2019, 2020), or language representation models (Kocijan+ 2019)
+  * search engines (Emami+ 2018),
+  * linguistic knowledge (Zhang+ 2019, 2020), or
+  * language representation models (Kocijan+ 2019)
-    * still cannot fully solve the problem but we are not clear about how to further improve them
+  * still cannot fully solve the problem, but not clear how to improve them
 * the conventional definition of commonsense knowledge is too vague
   * what kinds of knowledge are still challenging for current models